sweatylobster/musings/sciences/sort/phenomenology.md

 # Becoming aware of their necessary connection in the first place

 Do you have to read your Kant, and Husserl, and Lobachevsky, and Euclid in order to contemplate mathematics as the basis of phenomenology at all?
 Was it in Peirce's Law of Pragmatism lectures that I read that any phenomenology without mathematics is simply not phenomenology?
-Or something to that effect...
-Contemplating the relation between mathematics and logic is very, very difficult once we become aware of the problem of ciphers...
-How old are ciphers?
+(Yeah, lecture 2) Contemplating the relation between mathematics in its historical progression from the Greeks, and logic since the same, is very, very difficult once we become aware of the problem of ciphers for *geometry*...
+The Apostle translation of Aristotle uses ciphers to mark logical propositions, and then determine their relations by general terms.
+This is the end of application for ciphers:  Descartes's method of applying ciHow old are ciphers?
 Language is but one possible configuration of "semantides" which are auditory diagrams, to use a term attributed to Peirce.
 This might be a unique tradition privy to St. John's -- many alumni leave with all of the lements required to continue a fruitful investigation of it, in Husserl?
 Or Peirce and Popper?
 From whence does phenomenology come?
 And where does it stand, in taxonomical order, with the other sciences?
 I can't help but laugh at how ignorant we all are...
 What is it that I've become aware of?
 I don't think I could have attained it without reading Kant.
 I don't know how far behind I am, with respect to others...
 I don't know how deep the rabbit hole goes.